Amador County, California: Economy

-The Shenandoah Valley was once the principal viticultural region of California though not as well known as the Napa Valley AVA or Sonoma Valley AVA viticultural regions.
+The Shenandoah Valley was once the principal viticultural region of California, though not as well-known as the Napa Valley AVA or Sonoma Valley AVA viticultural regions.
 With the discovery of gold, the area quickly became a mecca for those trying to make their fortune.
-In the process numerous wineries sprouted up, many of whose vineyards are still in use by wineries today.
+In the process, numerous wineries sprouted up, many of whose vineyards are still in use by wineries today.
 The decline of the California Gold Rush coupled with the onset of Prohibition devastated the wine-making region of Amador County.

 Today this area has been resurrected and is now home to over 40 different wineries.
 Amador County is known for its Zinfandel, but many other varietals are produced as well.
 Amador County has a high percentage of old Zinfandel vines.
-Some of the Zinfandel vineyards in this county are more than 125 years old, including the original Grandpère vineyard, planted with Zinfandel before 1869 and believed to be the oldest Zinfandel vineyard in America.
-This 10 acre vineyard is home to some of the oldest Zinfandel vines on earth, with proof of their existence dating to 1869 when it was listed as a descriptor on a deed from the U.S. Geological Survey.
+Some of the Zinfandel vineyards in this county are more than 125 years old, including the original Grandpère vineyard, planted before 1869 and believed to be the oldest Zinfandel vineyard in America.
+This 10 acre vineyard is home to some of the oldest Zinfandel vines on earth, with proof of their existence dating to 1869, when it was listed as a descriptor on a deed from the U.S. Geological Survey.
 A grant deed in Amador County records further proves their existence in 1869.

 Politics, government, and policing

-County Supervisors
+County supervisors

 The county is governed by a five-person elected Board of Supervisors and a County Administrator.
 The county seat is Jackson.